Bookmark and Share Printer Friendly Team Member Info

 UCSB Recreation Department

-UCSB Fall Ball Squad Training (Effective Fall 2013)
+UCSB Fall Ball Squad Training (Updated 7/1/16)

-Fall Team Skills Training Sessions
+Fall Team Skills & Strategy Training Sessions

 • Bring a full water bottle, a lacrosse stick, goggles and a molded mouth guard.
 (Loaner sticks available by request).